jessekorzan/coder-playground/README.md

-# Code Cadet 🚀
+# Coder 🚀

 A modern, AI-powered code editor designed for learning web development.
-Code Cadet provides an intuitive environment where beginners can write HTML, CSS, and JavaScript with real-time preview and intelligent AI assistance.
+Coder provides an intuitive environment where beginners can write HTML, CSS, and JavaScript with real-time preview and intelligent AI assistance.

 ## Features